THLfi/read.gt3x/README.md

 <!-- badges: end -->

-The `read.gt3x` R package implements a high performance C++ parser for actigraphs `.gt3x` data format.
+The `read.gt3x` R package implements a high performance C++ parser for ActiGraph’s `.gt3x` data format.
 Read the binary accelerometer data (.gt3x) into an R data frame in a few seconds.

-## Actigraph accelerometers
+## ActiGraph accelerometers

-Actigraph’s wearable [accelerometer
+ActiGraph’s wearable [accelerometer
 devices](https://en.wikipedia.org/wiki/Accelerometer) (e.g. GT9X Link)
 are used by both individuals and researchers to track movement.
 The devices measures [proper